issalig/led-clock/README.md

   - Support for common cathode and common anode

 - Software

   Arduino has been chosen as the development environment due to the available libraries and its simplicity.
 MSP430 has been also considered but I was not able to make it work.
 Any volunteer?

 - Clock layout

-  The idea is to have different interchangeable covers allowing the clock to easily change its behaviour and appearance.
+  The idea is to have different interchangeable covers allowing the clock to easily change its appearance (and behavioour).
   By default two types of clock are designed:
     - word clock